batman1911/custom-mediawiki/Readme.md

 ```
 In case you want to deploy this app to a different namespace, edit the two values.yaml files inside helm charts or include --set name_space=your-namespace in the following helm install command.

+The MySql deployment inside the helm chart uses a hostpath from the machine to store persistent data of mysql.
+You should change this path before running the command to suit your environment. pv_host_path is the value to be changed in the file <project_root>/charts/custom-mysql/values.yaml.

 Run the Helm Charts using the following command from the project root folder.

 ```sh